1. About project

 Groups can be granted access control just like users.

-Distinguish them with an "at sign" (@
+Distinguish them with an "at sign" (@) prefix:

 repositoryMapping: !listMapping